kevinoid/promise-nodeify/README.md

 The important features of `nodeify` as compared to naive implementations:

-* Any values returned or thrown by callback have no effect on the returned promise (unlike returning result of passing callback to `.then`).
-* Exceptions thrown by callback cause `uncaughtException` as they would for other callbacks (unlike passing callback to `.then`, which causes `unhandledRejection` or swallows them).
 * Creates `Error` for falsey rejection causes.
 Since Promises may resolve or reject without providing a value or cause, the callback would have no way to distinguish success from failure.
 This module ensures the error argument is always truthy, substituting an `Error` when the rejection cause is falsey (and passing the original value as the `.cause` property, as bluebird does).
+* Exceptions thrown by callback cause `uncaughtException` as they would for other callbacks (unlike passing callback to `.then`, which causes `unhandledRejection` or swallows them).
+* Reduces confusion by only returning a Promise when no callback is given (as opposed to returning the promise argument, which creates uncertainty about `unhandledRejection`s and multiple threads of control - or returning the result passing the callback to `.then`, which resolves to the callback result).

 ## Behavior Comparison